GBLS/docassemble-income/README.md

 income_type_list() :
     """Returns a list of income types for a multiple choice dropdown"""

+def non_wage_income_list():
+    """Returns a list of income types for a multiple choice dropdown, excluding wages"""

 expense_type_list() :
     """Returns a list of expense types for a multiple choice dropdown"""